lhalabi/Transfer-learning-for-spatiotemporal-snow-water-predictions/README.md

 • Model TL1: This involved freezing the shallower layers (preventing their weights from changing) and retraining only the deeper layers.
 • Model TL2: This involved freezing all the weights of the model, removing deeper layers, and adding new layers whose weights were trained on the target data.

-The two approaches were picked because the deeper layers help capture the higher order complexities in the relationship between input features and the output (Larochelle232 et al., 2007, 2009), while the shallower layers generally capture coarser and simpler relationships.
+The two approaches were picked because the deeper layers help capture the higher order complexities in the relationship between input features and the output, while the shallower layers generally capture coarser and simpler relationships.
 Complex relationships in the deeper layers of the base model may be more particular to the source task, while the information in the shallower layers may be more easily generalized to the target task.
 Additionally, it is important to mention that in our analysis, permutation feature importance applied to the transfer learning models revealed that elevation was not a predominant factor during training.
 This finding contrasted with our EFA results, which highlighted elevation as a critical variable in determining SWE values in Colorado.
 Therefore, we developed a third transfer learning approach where the importance of elevation was prescribed:

 • Model TL3: Here, the input variables were not scaled.
 We observed that elevation has a broad range of variation compared to other predictor variables.
 Not scaling the input biased the ANN optimizer to give more importance to elevation during training.
 Otherwise, the approach was similar to TL1 and TL2.